Time, results, treatment, blood, vial, papers, charting, review, progression

 People with MG are more likely to have other autoimmune diseases such as thyroid disease, lupus, or rheumatoid arthritis, so blood tests for these conditions may also be done.

-Imaging
+Imaging tests

 Once myasthenia gravis has been diagnosed, your doctor will order images of your upper chest.
-CT and MRI scans will help show if the thymus gland is unusually large or whether it has a growth called a thymoma.4
+CT and MRI scans will help show if the thymus gland is unusually large or whether it has an growth called a thymoma.4

 The Tensilon, or edrophonium test, is no longer used in the United States and many other countries, though it was once common.
 The drug used to perform the test, edrophonium, is no longer sold in the United States, and its results were unreliable.1